The partial K function: Exploratory Analysis of Lansing Woods data

 \section{Exploratory Analysis of Lansing Woods data}

-We illustrate this technique on the Lansing Woods data \citep{gerrard1969competition}.
+We illustrate the partial analysis technique on the Lansing Woods data \citep{gerrard1969competition}.
 This canonical dataset consists of the locations of trees present in a forest plot in Lansing Woods, Michigan, USA.
 There are five named species of tree present, as well as a miscellaneous category.
 We account for the miscellaneous category as a covariate process, but do not consider it for analysis as it is hard to interpret biologically (being an aggregate of multiple rare species).
 The data has been widely studied in the spatial statistics literature, see \cite{baddeley2015spatstat} for references.
 The data is available standardised to the unit square in the \texttt{spatstat} R package \citep{baddeley2015spatstat}.
 The top row of \cref{fig:lansing_marginal_analysis} shows the locations of the six different tree species present in the Lansing woods dataset (with one of the species being miscellaneous).
+Whilst the individual species seem to be slightly inhomogeneous, our assumptions of homogeneity are about the system as a whole, and looking at one species at a time would be misleading, as it would detect conditional inhomogeneity, and we are not claiming the processes are conditionally homogeneous given the other processes.
+However, there could be dependence on unobserved covariates, and thus the results should be interpreted with this caveat in mind.